 For those who are willing to pay, the playing field looks balanced at a glance.
 Apple Music and Spotify Premium are both $9.99 a month for individual accounts, and while Spotify’s Family plan is more expensive, it’s only by a single dollar per month.
 Both services also offer a $.99 monthly subscription for students.

 Keep in mind, however, that Apple Music is now throwing in spatial audio and lossless audio for no extra charge.
 As such, it simply offers more than Spotify Premium does for the same cash.

 If Spotify HiFi was folded into the existing Spotify Premium tier, rather than launching as a separate tiered service, that would keep things somewhat even.
 But that hasn't happened yet, and even if it does, Apple Music will still have the spatial audio advantage.

 The fact that Spotify has a free option keeps this particular clash a tie, but if if you can spare the cash for a premium subscription, Apple Music is the better deal right now.

 Apple Music vs Spotify: Which is the better music app?

 We first ran an Apple Music vs. Spotify comparison a few years ago, and Spotify comfortably won, on the back of its curated content, value for money and wealth of supported hardware.

-Credit to Apple Music, then, for closing the gap.
-It’s behind on social features, and lacks native support for games consoles, but changing its approach from consumer-unfriendly exclusives to more thoughtfully curated content streams has paid off.
+Credit to Apple Music, then, for not just closing the gap but surpassing Spotify overall.
+It’s still behind on social features, and lacks native support for games consoles, but changing its approach from consumer-unfriendly exclusives to more thoughtfully curated content streams has paid off.
 It’s also wisely gained a browser version and remains the better choice for those who like to hoard their music files.

 Apple Music vs. Spotify: Scorecard